arcangeloC-137/payment_exchange_platform/README.md

 # **Payment Exchange Platform**

 This repository contains the code for the final project of the course ***Design of Web Services and Computer Networks***.
 A **PHP** based website to manage an electronic payment platform which allows the user to login, exchange money with other registered users, and check a log page with all his transactions.
-Everything is made **responsive** in order to visualize the website adaptive everything to the user's device.
+Everything is made **responsive** in order to adapt to every type of device.

 The simple exercise is based on pure **HTML**, **Javascript**, **PHP**, and **CSS**, without the usage of any libraries.
 In order to run locally the application, download the [XAMPP](https://www.apachefriends.org/index.html) environment, and add all the files under the the **htdocs** folder as follows: